Zamyatin/Zamyatin/README.md

 Always looking out for the underdog who is asked of too much.
 Hates "toil".
 Builds intelligent robots to reduce toil as much as possible.

 Enjoys playing "go-between" roles that jump between development and operations.
-Master of none, but I'm comfortable deeper in the stack than most.
+Master of none, but I'm comfortable deeper on the right side of the stack than most software devs.
+Being focused on one side or the other for too long lets me get rusty; hence, playing the diplomat.

-Enjoys building and managing teams that break down those silos where possible, or streamlines communication and cooperative effot when separation of concerns is necessary.
+Enjoys building and managing teams that break down silos where possible, or streamlines communication and cooperative effot when separation of concerns is necessary. *Loves* sharing knowledge. :school: :metal:

 I've seen the rise and fall of Netscape, AOL, Internet Explorer, MySpace.
 I've watched a slew of .COMs that missed the point of the 'Net, act as bad faith citizens, and become gatekeepers or data-usurpers of an open and free knowledge transmission system that is founded in trust.
 I hope it doesn't last, and so, I contribute to OSS, open protocols, and open system designs as much as I can, in whatever capacity I can.